Getting started

 Installation

-Add kv to a Go program with go get, or install the kv command-line tool from Go, Homebrew, Scoop, a release archive, a Linux package, or the container image.
+Add kv to a Go program with go get, or install the kv server binary from Go, Homebrew, Scoop, a release archive, a Linux package, or the container image.

 Quick start